 - the maximum RTT value of the MA PDU session on any access does not exceed the indicated value, the UE and UPF shall send the traffic of the SDF only over the primary access indicated in the steering mode information field, if any.
 If the steering mode information field is set to "Primary access is not provided", the UE and UPF select a primary access based on their implementation (e.g., the access with the lowest RTT).

-NOTE 6: If measurement results on an access are not available for a parameter, it is considered that the measured parameter for this access has not exceeded the provided threshold value.
+NOTE 4: If measurement results on an access are not available for a parameter, it is considered that the measured parameter for this access has not exceeded the provided threshold value.

+5) a transport mode to identify the transport mode for the matching traffic when the steering functionality is MPQUIC functionality.

+NOTE 5: If the steering functionality is not MPQUIC functionality, the transport mode is not provided.

 6.1.3.2 Encoding of ATSSS rules